 The ovarian reserve is the quantity and quality of eggs a patient’s ovaries can produce.
-Diminished, or low reserves occur naturally with age, as the ovaries lose their reproductive potential – leading to reduced fertility.
-Although this process is completely natural, in some cases even younger women can be diagnosed with a low ovarian reserve.
+Diminished, or low reserves occur naturally with age as the ovaries lose their reproductive potential leading to reduced fertility.
+Although this process is completely natural it can also affect younger women in some cases.

-The first case prof. Papanikolaou describes is that of a 44 year old woman, recently married, who experienced two miscarriages from natural conception.
+The first case Professor Papanikolaou describes is that of a 44-year-old woman, recently married, who experienced two miscarriages from natural conception.
 Her first IVF cycle failed during the implantation stage – despite being able to produce two blastocysts, the implantation did not result in a pregnancy.
-As the patient didn’t accept hormones for further stimulation, prof. Papanikolaou decided on a natural IVF cycle – that is to say, a cycle without hormonal stimulation – in order to create as many embryos as possible, which were then put through PGS testing.
-Following nine natural cycles, the embryologists were left with seven day three embryos, which then were tested.
+As the patient didn’t accept hormones for further stimulation, professor Papanikolaou decided on a natural IVF cycle – that is to say, a cycle without hormonal stimulation – in order to create as many embryos as possible, which were then put through PGS testing.
+Following nine natural cycles, the embryologists were left with 7 day-3 embryos, which then were tested.

-The fourth case prof. Papanikolaou described was that of a 42 year old woman suffering from polycystic ovary syndrome (PCOS).
+The fourth case Professor Papanikolaou described was that of a 42-year-old woman suffering from polycystic ovary syndrome (PCOS).
 She did, however, have regular cycles.
 After being diagnosed with infertility half a year prior, she underwent her first IVF cycle with ovarian stimulation and PGS testing.
 Five blastocysts were generated and biopsied, with two being determined as genetically normal.
 Following a frozen embryo transfer, the patient became pregnant following just one cycle.

-The conclusion, then, can be drawn: low AMH does not differ much from other causes of infertility.
+The conclusion can be drawn: low AMH does not differ much from other causes of infertility.
 There are successful strategies that result in pregnancy.
-Women with low ovarian reserve and women in an advanced reproductive age face the same difficulties.
-There are four ways a patient like that can end their reproductive journey: they may undergo egg donation, continue with repeated IVF attempts while utilising techniques such as PGS, getting pregnant spontaneously or giving up altogether.
+Women with low ovarian reserve and women of an advanced reproductive age face the same difficulties.
+There are four ways a patient like that can end their reproductive journey: they may undergo egg donation, continue with repeated IVF attempts while utilising techniques such as PGS, get pregnant spontaneously or give up altogether.
 As you can see, then, the choice is really whether to continue trying with the patient’s own eggs, or whether to use a donor.

 Both methods are valid choices, although it really depends on the individual patient and whether or not they are able to produce eggs in sufficient amounts to generate healthy embryos.
 Some, like patient number two, are not; for them, egg donation would be the only option.
 It is worth noting that egg donation cycles have around a much higher than own egg IVF cycles, even in the best of circumstances.
 Oocyte quality plays that much of a role in successful embryo development.